hop-proto/hop-go/handshake_spec.md

 ### Intent Confirmation or Denial

 - The target server (ServerB) verifies that the principal (PClient) has sufficient authority to grant the request and otherwise ensures that the request is acceptable.
-- If the target agrees to authorize the request then it stores the an *authorization grant* (consisting of data from the intent request) in an in-memory map of Client Identifiers (from the IR) --> authorization grants[].
+- If the target agrees to authorize the request then it stores the  *authorization grant* (consisting of data from the intent request) in an in-memory map of Client Identifiers --> authorization grants[].
+TODO(baumanl): what should the keys for this map actually be?
+Full client cert seems excesive, just keep as SHA3(delegate_static_public_key)?
 - It sends back an Intent Confirmation or an Intent Denied (with optional reason) back to the Principal.
 The Principal forwards this response to the Delegate.

 ### DClient connects to ServerB (target)

 - Now, upon completing the transport layer handshake with ServerB (using the keypair/cert corresponding to the client identifier for the authgrants), DClient can use any of the authgrants to perform authorized actions on the client.
-As authgrants are used/expire ServerB (Target) removes them from the authgrant map.
+As authgrants are used/expire, ServerB (Target) removes them from the authgrant map.

+- TODO(baumanl): In order for an authgrant to be used, the delegate must be able to complete a hop handshake with the server.
+This brings up the concern of client authentication.
+If the delegate is using a self-signed certificate (basically a wrapper around a temporary "static" key) then the server must be willing to complete the handshake even though there is no real client certificate involved.
+This has a few implications that I see:
+  1. If the hop server does not want to trust self-signed certificates, then the delegate client must have access to a static key and certificate that the transport layer will accept.
+Then, after the handshake, it can have an authorization grant giving it temporary access from another user.
+This seems borderline redundant and like it could potentially cause issues if a delegate cert is given too much baseline power.
+However, currently I think this is the correct approach for cases where the hop server is configured to not allow self-signed connections.
+  2. On the otherhand, if the server always completes handshakes with all self-signed certificates then it seems like client certs are somewhat pointless to begin with.
+  3. Or, and this would probably involve breaking layering, we could attempt to allow the hop transport layer can trust self-signed certs only in the case that they have a corresponding outstanding authgrant.

 ###